qqingzheng/qqingzheng/README.md

 ## Hi there 👋

-- 🎓 I am an undergraduate student from **Huazhong University of Science and Technology**.
+- 🎓 I will begin my MPhil in ECE, Peking University in the fall of 2025.
-- ✨ My area of interest lies in large language models as well as image and video generation.
+- ✨ My interests are in video and image generation and editing.
 - ⚗️ I am interning as an **AIGC Algorithm Engineer at Tuzhan AI**, where I am responsible for the development of image generation algorithms.
 I am also interning at [PKU YuanGroup](https://github.com/PKU-YuanGroup).

 ----